Licor 43

-Licor 43, or Cuarenta y Tres (Spanish for "43"), is a Spanish liqueur, made in Cartagena, Spain.
+Licor 43, or Cuarenta y Tres (43), is a liqueur made in Cartagena, Spain.

 History

 Licor 43 was invented in 1946 by the siblings Diego, Angel, and Josefina Zamora, along with Emilio Restoy, Josefina's husband.
-The Licor 43 website states they based their recipe on the Liqvor Mirabilis (marvellous liquid), a golden, aromatic elixir produced and infused from local fruits and herbs in Carthago Nova during the 3rd century.
-Liqvor Mirabilis was encountered by the Romans when they conquered the region in 209 BC; despite the Romans banning its production and consumption, the Carthaginians continued producing in secret.
+The Licor 43 website states they based their recipe on the Liqvor Mirabilis (marvellous liquid), a golden, aromatic elixir produced and infused from local fruits and herbs in Carthago Nova during the 3rd century BCE.
+Liqvor Mirabilis was encountered by the Romans, when they conquered the region in 209 BC; despite the Romans banning its production and consumption, the Carthaginians continued producing in secret.
 This legend served as the inspiration for the Zamoras' invention of Licor 43.

-The name of the modern-day liqueur originates from its use of 43 different ingredients; while its recipe is a closely guarded secret by the Zamora family, it is known to contain citrus and fruit juices, and to be flavoured with vanilla, among other aromatic herbs and spices.
+The name of the modern-day liqueur originates from its use of 43 different ingredients; while its recipe is a secret, it is known to contain citrus and fruit juices, and to be flavoured with vanilla, among other aromatic herbs and spices.
+It contains 31% alcohol by volume.

-Commercial performance
+Sales

 As of 2011, it was the fastest growing premium liqueur in the world in its category, and is present in more than 60 countries.
 During a 2015 inquiry into the best-selling alcohols in The World's 50 Best Bars (the bar version of William Reed's The World's 50 Best Restaurants), Licor 43 was ranked as the 9th best-selling digestif worldwide.
 According to the International Wines and Spirits Record (IWSR), a data analytics company that tracks alcoholic beverage trends and measures country, category, and brand performance, Licor 43 was the fastest growing liquor of scale globally in 2017.

 Uses and variations

-Mexican carajillos specifically call for "licor del 43" as the alcohol combined with espresso and ice.
+Mexican carajillos, which specifically calls for "licor del 43" as the alcohol combined with espresso and ice.
 In the Canary Islands, it is an essential ingredient for a barraquito, a variant of the highly popular cortado condensada (espresso with condensed milk) coffee.

 A "mini-beer" is a Licor 43 cocktail designed to visually imitate a beer.
 A miniature pint glass is mostly filled with Licor 43 and topped with a chilled dairy-based liquid, such as heavy cream or Irish Cream.
 The colour of Licor 43 mimics the amber colour of a pale beer, and the dairy product mimics the white colour of a beer's foamy head.
-A common cocktail variation in Mexico is the “Sandrillo” which includes Licor 43 shaken with whole milk.
+A common cocktail variation in Mexico is the “Sandrillo, which includes Licor 43 shaken with whole milk.